ISENBECK66/X-NetMed/README.md

 ---
 #### TEST the deployment:
 ---
-Open a new terminal in the main folder of the project
+Open a new terminal in the main folder of the project.
+Rum the Test script:
 ```
 python test_kuberenetes.py
 ```